-Our followup study to explain the seasonality for COVID-19 by looking at pollen, its antiviral and immuno-activating (hay fever) properties, has just been concluded.
-We also controlled for meteorological variables as solar radiation, relative humidity and temperature, and analyzed their interaction with pollen and flu-like incidence as well.
-The preliminary study is already published by Elsevier Science’s Science of The Total Environment.
+Our followup study to explain the seasonality for COVID-19 by looking at pollen, its immuno-activating (hay fever) and allegedly antiviral properties, has just been made available as preprint v5 on medRxiv: Pollen Explains Flu-like and COVID-19 Seasonality (Work in progress).
+We processed the comments of 2 review cycles from the journal at which we submitted.
+In v5, we added the medical explanations of the protective effects of allergic diseases in relation to influenza and COVID-19.
+Furthermore, we analyzed the relation with meteorological variables as solar radiation, relative humidity and temperature, and analyzed their interaction with pollen and flu-like incidence.
+The preliminary study is already published by Elsevier Science’s Science of The Total Environment, and the followup paper is submitted to this journal as well.

 The followup study is submitted on May 19, 2020, and is now under review by the respective journal.
 But, we can at least share the abstract of the paper written with my co-authors Eric van Gorp, professor virology at Erasmus MC, and Ellen Hoogeveen, epidemiologist/internal medicine at Jeroen Bosch Ziekenhuis.
 The new study is not yet online, but here’s the abstract: